Sasha Velour

-Alexander "Sasha" Hedges Steinberg (born June 25, 1987), known professionally as Sasha Velour, is an American drag queen, artist, actor, and stage and television producer, based in Brooklyn, New York.
-Velour is known for winning the ninth season of RuPaul's Drag Race, her drag revue NightGowns, and her one-queen theatrical work, Smoke & Mirrors.
+Alexander "Sasha" Hedges Steinberg (born June 25, 1987), known professionally as Sasha Velour, is an American drag queen, artist, actress, author, and stage and television producer, based in Brooklyn, New York.
+Steinberg is known for winning the ninth season of RuPaul's Drag Race, her drag revue NightGowns, and her one-queen theatrical work, Smoke & Mirrors.

 Early life and education

-Born in Berkeley, California, Velour was raised in New Haven, Connecticut, until the age of nine when her family moved to Urbana, Illinois.
-Velour is the only child of Mark Steinberg, a scholar of Russian history and professor in the Department of History at University of Illinois, Urbana-Champaign, and Jane Hedges, who served as editor at Yale University Press and managing editor of the Slavic Review.
-Velour is of Russian Jewish descent on her father's side, and identifies with her father's faith.
+Born in Berkeley, California, Steinberg was raised in New Haven, Connecticut, until the age of nine when her family moved to Urbana, Illinois.
+Steinberg is the only child of Mark Steinberg, a scholar of Russian history and professor in the Department of History at University of Illinois, Urbana-Champaign, and Jane Hedges, who served as editor at Yale University Press and managing editor of the Slavic Review.
+Steinberg is of Russian Jewish descent on her father's side, and identifies with her father's faith.
 Her grandmother emigrated from the Ukrainian Soviet Socialist Republic via Manchuria.

-Velour graduated from University Laboratory High School in Champaign-Urbana in 2004.
+Steinberg graduated from University Laboratory High School in Champaign-Urbana in 2004.
 After high school, she spent a year abroad with family and worked as a part-time security guard at the Russian State Hermitage Museum in St. Petersburg, Russia, and interned at the Staatsoper (State Opera) in Berlin, Germany.

-Velour obtained an A.B. from the Independent Program (with a focus on Modern Literatures) from Vassar College in 2009.
+Steinberg obtained an A.B. from the Independent Program (with a focus on Modern Literatures) from Vassar College in 2009.
 In 2010, she was a Fulbright Scholar in Moscow and completed a project that aimed to understand the role of different art forms in contemporary Russian society.
 She received an M.F.A. in cartooning in 2013 from the Center for Cartoon Studies in White River Junction, Vermont.
-Prior to pursuing drag as a full-time career, Velour worked as a freelance graphic designer and illustrator, an English language tutor, and as head of production for the children's book publisher, Toon Books.
+Prior to pursuing drag as a full-time career, Steinberg worked as a freelance graphic designer and illustrator, an English language tutor, and as head of production for the children's book publisher, Toon Books.